TempoQuestInc/AceCAST-Docs/source/AdvancedTopics.rst

 Limitations
 -----------

-- The ``joinwrf`` program operates **only** on history output files.
+- The ``joinwrf`` program can operate on other output streams, but the ``generate_namelist_join.py`` script only considers the standard history output stream when creating the joinwrf namelists.
 - The tiling layout and processor decomposition used during model execution must match the settings embedded in the generated joiner namelists.
-- The tool assumes consistent precision between WRF output and the joiner build (single-precision by default in AceCAST).

 References
 ----------